 “Ireland’s people should never be embarrassed.
 Most loving people on earth,” Brooks said, notes Rolling Stone.
 “If the prime minister himself wants to talk to me, I will craw, I will swim… I will drop on my knees and beg for those 400,000 people to have fun and come sing.
 If anyone on the planet is sad about [the cancellations], you’re not one-billionth as sad as I am.”

-According to Billboard, insiders believe that his upcoming world tour will be huge and the hopes are to break attendance records.
-More details on the tour and new album are expected soon.
+According to Billboard, insiders believe that his upcoming world tour will be huge and the hopes are to break attendence records.
+More details on the tur and new album are expected soon.

 image courtesy of INFphoto.com